bor0/gidti/manuscript/chapter5.md

 ### 5.3.3.
 Length of mapped trees

-Now, we want to prove that for a given tree and _any_ function `f`, the size of that tree will be the same as the size of that tree mapped with the function `f`:
+We want to prove that for a given tree and _any_ function `f`, the size of that tree will be the same as the size of that tree mapped with the function `f`:

 ```
 proof_1 : (tr : Tree) -> (f : Nat -> Nat) ->